 It is always difficult to lose a loved one.
 When the death was caused by another person’s negligence or wrongdoing, surviving family members may feel confused and overwhelmed by the legal process.
 It is common for those left behind to feel unsure of what steps to take next.
 A Columbus wrongful death attorney at Malek & Malek can help you and your family gain adequate justice for your loss.

 Ohio’s wrongful death statute, which is codified at Section 2125.01 et seq. of the Ohio Revised Code, permits an individual to file a lawsuit on behalf of the deceased person when the death is a result of negligence or a wrongful act.
 It is a distinct cause of action that provides monetary compensation for damages suffered after a death occurs.
 Some common causes of action include medical malpractice, car accidents, elder abuse, and defective products.
 Anytime a death was caused by another’s willful or negligent act, there is potential for a wrongful death claim.
-A wrongful death case are very complicated, as such it necessitates a competent wrongful death lawyer in Columbus.
+A wrongful death case are very complicated, as such it necessitates a competent and caring Columbus wrongful death attorney.

 Ohio law specifies that a wrongful death lawsuit must be brought by the fiduciary of the deceased’s estate.
 Wrongful death cases are filed by the estate representative on behalf of the victim’s heirs and beneficiaries.
 This usually means a spouse, children, or other close family members.
 If there is a will, the executor will represent the estate in the wrongful death case.
 In the absence of a will, the court-appointed administrator is responsible for bringing a wrongful death case.